OfficeDev/office-js-docs-pr/docs/develop/get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 Add the following code to send a slice to a web service.

+> [!NOTE]
- >**Note**  This code sends a PowerPoint or Word file to the web server in multiple slices.
+> This code sends a PowerPoint or Word file to the web server in multiple slices.
 The web server or service must compile each individual slice into a single .pptx file before you can perform any manipulations on it.